Blackfoot language: Pitch accent

 Blackfoot is a pitch accent language and it is a contrastive feature in the language.
 Every word will have at least one high pitched vowel or diphthong but may have more than one.
 Note that high pitch here is used relative to the contiguous syllables.
 Blackfoot utterances experience a gradual drop in pitch therefore if an utterance contains a set of accented vowels the first will be higher in pitch than the second but the second will be higher in pitch than the syllables directly surrounding it.
-Pitch is illustrated in the Latin-based orthography with an acute accent.
+Pitch is illustrated in the Latin-script orthography with an acute accent.